adhiluphanna/deliciousrecipeh/content/post/225-recipe-of-any-night-of-the-week-jalapeno-bacon-corn.md

 - "1 tablespoon butter"
 - "to taste Salt"
 recipeinstructions:
 - "Cook the bacon.
-And reserve the grease &amp; set aside"
+And reserve the grease & set aside"
 - "When bacon is done, remove from pan.
-And cook the jalapeño, onion &amp; red pepper in 2 tablespoons of bacon grease.
+And cook the jalapeño, onion & red pepper in 2 tablespoons of bacon grease.
 For about 3 minutes"
-- "Add the corn to the peppers &amp; onion.
+- "Add the corn to the peppers & onion.
 Add the butter salt and cumin."
 categories:
 - Recipe
 tags: